Some say marijuana can help reduce concussion symptoms, but others say the negative effects of weed outweigh the potential benefits.

-Concussions have become a widely discussed and even controversial topic in recent years, as many professional athletes and retired athletes have come out about their experiences with concussions and the list of health problems they’ve had as a result of having concussions.
+Concussions have become a widely discussed and even controversial topic in recent years.
+Many professional athletes and retired athletes have come out about their experiences with concussions and the list of health problems they’ve had as a result of having concussions.

-The following provides more information about concussions, and then more specifically, marijuana and concussions.
+The following provides more information about concussions, and then more specifically, the relationship between marijuana (also commonly referred to as cannabis or weed) and concussions.

-For some people, the symptoms of a concussion show up immediately following the incident that caused it, while for other people there may be a delay and it can even take days for symptoms to appear.
+For some people, the symptoms of a concussion show up immediately following the incident that caused it.
+For other people, there may be a delay, and it can take days for symptoms to appear.

 There are many possible complications ranging from headaches to vertigo for months after an accident.
 There’s also something called post-concussion syndrome where people have symptoms for days, weeks or months following the accident.
 Researchers also believe there may be a cumulative effect on people who have had multiple traumatic brain injuries throughout their life, and this effect could cause impairment in functionality.

 There has been a lot of focus on the fact that concussions may lead to an increased risk of not only physical side effects but also psychiatric problems.
 In fact, the risk of depression and suicide increases after head trauma, and some research has shown that even a single concussion may increase the risk of suicide by up to three times.

 There is now a lot of research that’s looking at marijuana and concussions to ultimately answer the question, “Does marijuana help concussions?”

 Marijuana and Concussions